SAP/yeoman-ui/CONTRIBUTING.md

 ### Full Build

 To run the full **C**ontinuous **I**ntegration build run `yarn ci` in either the top-level package or a specific subpackage.
+(When running in a specific package, ensure to run at least once in the top-level package.)

 ### Release Life-Cycle.